Gxwthmmmm/Resume-Optimizer--Python/README.md

 This project solves those problems automatically using Python.

 What the System Does
-1️.Extract Resume Content:
+1️.Extract Resume Content
 The system first reads the resume file
 If it is PDF, it extracts text using pdfplumber
 If it is DOCX, it converts it to Markdown using mammoth